Sen. Al Franken accused of forcibly kissing, groping a woman

 "I immediately pushed him away with both of my hands against his chest and told him if he ever did that to me again I wouldn't be so nice about it the next time," she said.
 "I felt disgusted and violated."

-Franken, through a spokesperson, responded: "I certainly don’t remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann.
-As to the photo, it was clearly intended to be funny but wasn't.
-I shouldn't have done it."
+Franken, through a spokesperson, responded: "I certainly don’t remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann."

 Senate Majority Leader Mitch McConnell, R-Ky., called for an ethics investigations into Franken.